 Still, these probabilities are only preliminary.
 They will only provide an idea of what your total risk landscape looks like.
 While you can still take action based on these results, this does not negate the need for more extensive assessments, and you should always keep in mind how the results of a preliminary risk assessment can help you streamline your subsequent risk management tasks.

 From risk identification to choosing the appropriate risk mitigation strategy, ComplianceBridge Risk provides you with the tools you need to gain valuable insights about your risk.
 Quickly build assessments utilizing a variety of question types including multiple choice, yes/no, fill-in-the-blank or risk ratings.
 You can weigh questions for more accuracy and create conditional follow-up questions.
 By assigning different parts of your assessments to specific individuals, departments or groups, you can best leverage your subject matter experts and obtain data that has the highest level of dependability.

-With our manager dashboard, you can review responses in real-time and review all responses individually for in-depth reporting.
+With our manager dashboard, you can review responses in real-time, including which questions have not been answered yet, allowing for faster and more efficient analysis.
+You can also review all responses individually for more in-depth reporting.
 ComplianceBridge Risk allows you to export data for further analysis or presentation, as well, and provides you with a detailed overview of the entire risk management process.
 From creation of assessments, managing responses and analysis of results, our system has the ability to handle assessments both big and small.